You have a few important jobs as a parent.

 There’s feeding, clothing and protecting your child from physical harm, of course.
 And (very) close behind these things is ensuring you don’t allow your children to think that Beverly Hills Chihuahua represents what good cinema is all about.

-Over the past couple of months, Flea and I have been on a mission – to see, and rate, our top 20 movies from the 1980s, when (imho) some of the finest movies known to mankind were created.
+Over the past couple of months, Flea and I have been on a mission – to see, and rate, the top 20 best 80s movies.
+Because the 1980s were when (imho) some of the finest movies known to mankind were created.

 Our list excludes some well-known titles which are still a bit too old for Flea – there’s no Say Anything, Pretty in Pink or Breakfast Club, for example.
-And I’ve excluded those films that I loved, but which bored Flea to tears (War Games, Bill & Ted’s Excellent Adventure, Labyrith).
-And because I’m a purist, I’ve excluded a few movies made in the 80s and released in the 90s – most notably Home Alone and National Lampoon’s Christmas Vacation.
+And I’ve excluded a few 80s movies that I loved, but which bored Flea to tears (War Games, Bill & Ted’s Excellent Adventure, Labyrinth).
+And because I’m a purist, I’ve excluded a few movies made in the 80s and released in the 90s – most notably Home Alone and National Lampoon’s Christmas Vacation

-Top 20 1980s Movies to See with your Kids
+20 Best 1980s Movies to See with your Kids

 1. The Goonies